 3. Eligibility to vote:

 a.
-With respect to reappointment and long-term contract actions, all tenured faculty members (excluding the Dean) and non-tenure-track faculty members holding long-term contracts shall vote.
+With respect to appointment, reappointment and long-term contract actions, of faculty members governed by Section 2.5, all tenured faculty members (excluding the Dean) and non-tenure-track faculty members holding long-term contracts shall vote.
 A favorable majority vote of those voting, not counting abstentions, will establish that the candidate has met the applicable standards.

 4. The FPAC shall count the ballots, distribute the results of the vote, and make the ballots available for review by all faculty members.

 5. On behalf of the faculty, the FPAC shall prepare a final written report of the faculty votes on each individual candidate.
 This report, along with the Dean’s independent recommendation, shall be provided to the University according to the University’s procedures.

 6. By a two-thirds vote of those eligible under Section 2.5.04(F)(3)(a), the Law School Faculty can stay the Procedure in Section 2.5.04 for good cause.